 Recognized by her peers and colleagues as “simply the best,” Caren brought a high level of mastery and acumen to her work.
 Her commitment to the development finance industry is evident in the numerous programs created and the billions of dollars of investment that she catalyzed during her tenure at NJEDA.
 She was equally passionate about building leaders and experts in the field as she was about financing businesses and expanding economic growth and job creation for New Jersey communities.

-Franzini Fellows will meet in-person four times per year: at CDFA Summer School, the CDFA National Summit, and twice at the CDFA Rosenberg Leadership in Columbus, OH.
-During these engagements, Franzini Fellows will meet with other successful women in the development finance industry, receive training and inspiration from leaders in the field, and create a roadmap for building a successful career in development finance.
+Franzini Fellows meet both in-person and virtually During these engagements, Franzini Fellows meet with other successful women in the development finance industry, receive training and inspiration from leaders in the field, and create a roadmap for building a successful career in development finance.
 In between in-person meetings, Franzini Fellows will be connected through an online platform that allows them to collaborate on their project and share best practices for building leadership traits.

 Make a Gift